hectorhuertas/headcount/README.md

 filter weird values on the csv data
   *remove weird data from the general tests
   *create new test files with the weird values
+  *create a method called find_all_matchs!!
+  *round answers coming out of stats